adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 The second section is for out-of-memory sized local graphs.
 In our original plan, this section didn't exist as we assumed most implementation details would come forward when implementing into a real streaming framework.
 However, we found that this was too much of a jump so this middle step was envisioned to allow for a true streaming implementation while still being in the familiarity of the core Python libraries.
 So that's exactly what we'll be doing.
 Having the graph represented by an edge list stored in a file allows us to read from the file line by line and therefore edge by edge.
 This is exactly how a streaming application would see the input of a graph.
 Since the time taken to read from a file is negligible in comparison to any network activity, we will be able to gauge the performance of these algorithms with minimal external variables.
 This gives us a platform for accurate performance profiling.

 The final section is for out-of-memory sized networked graphs.
 This is what you'd consider to be an actual use case.
-This is most flexible section, in that, there are many ways of going about it depending on your situation.
+This is the most flexible section, in that, there are many ways of going about it depending on your situation.
 We're taking this as an opportunity to build a proof-of-concept system that covers the basics.
 Apache Kafka has shown promise in it's versatility as a streaming platform rather than being tied down to a particular workflow.
 This allows for our fairly custom implementation of stream processing.
 Most streaming platforms prioritise parallelisation in their processing which we don't concern ourselves with.
-Our data source will be external in the sense that it could be replicated to run on a server far, far away but for ease-of-development's sake it will be ran locally.
+Our data source will be external in the sense that it could be replicated to run on a server far, far away but for ease of development sake it will be ran locally.

 ### The Algorithms